knshetty/ebook-searcher-app/README.md

 ### Ember.js highlights:

 * Wraps the entire Blockly editor as an Ember component
-* Each block has been a detected route
+* Each block is assigned a detected route
 * Auto route-transitions are used for childern-block traversals

 ### Blockly hightlights: